 - Secure certificates: a unique signed certificate is provisioned to each device at the time of manufacture

-- Shared secret: a unique device id and pre-shared key is provisioned to each device at the time of manufacture
+- Shared secret: a unique device id and secret is provisioned to each device at the time of manufacture

-- Temporary credentials: a unique device id is provisioned to each device at the time of manufacture, and the device generates a unique temporary credential that it uses to be issued a permanent shared secret.
+- Temporary credentials: a unique device id is provisioned to each device at the time of manufacture, and the device generates a unique temporary credential that it uses until it receives a permanent shared secret.

 We'll go through the details of each one of these options below.

-The most secure method of securing the device is through a unique, per-device, signed certificate.
+The most secure method of securing the device is through a unique, per-device certificate.
 Contact Cirrent directly if you would like to implement this option.

 The second way to provision devices is to put a unique shared secret on each device.
 The combination of the shared secret and the device id allow Cirrent to authenticate the device.
 To provision the device:

-- Put the device id and the shared secret in the WCM configuration (learn more here)
+- Put the device id and the shared secret in the CA configuration

 The third way to provision devices is to use a provisioning key that is shared across many devices.
 Cirrent's service uses this provisioning key and the device id to generate a temporary shared secret unique to the device, and uses that to log into ZipKey hotspots and the Cirrent cloud.
 On the first connection, the device is then issued a shared secret, which the device uses from that time forward.
 To provision your device using temporary credentials:

-- Put the device id and the Provisioning Key in the WCM configuration (learn more here)
+- Put the device id and the Provisioning Key in the CA configuration (learn more here)